Many funding opportunities exist for students in the School of Fine Arts.

-Students applying for these two funds are strongly encouraged to attend a Grants Workshop to be offered on February 17, 2017, by Dean Anne D’Alleva.
+Students applying for these two funds are strongly encouraged to attend a Grants Workshop offered by Dean Anne D’Alleva.
 This session will help students learn how to develop a project, write an effective proposal, and create an accurate budget.
-SFA students will receive an email invitation to this event.
+SFA students will receive an email invitation to these workshops.

 Please note that recipients are required to submit a report assessing their projects upon completion.
 Failure to do so may affect recipients’ eligibility for other awards and funding within the School of Fine Arts.

 SCHOOL OF FINE ARTS ENDOWMENTS, GRANTS & SCHOLARSHIPS